glassbeadsoftware/snapmail/README.md

 ![sshot](https://github.com/glassbeadsoftware/snapmail/blob/master/assets/snapmail-ui.png)

-This is the repository for the native application (Electron).
-See [snapmail-rsm](https://github.com/glassbeadsoftware/snapmail-rsm) for holochain backend source code.
+This is the repository for the different native applications See [snapmail-rsm](https://github.com/glassbeadsoftware/snapmail-rsm) for holochain backend source code.

 ## Installation